Wondering how to right click on a Chromebook? Well, we’re gonna show you how!

 How To Right Click on a Chromebook

-There are two ways to right click on a Chromebook using the touchpad, neither of which require you to pair a bluetooth pointer or plug in a USB mouse to do it.
+There are two ways to right click on a Chromebook using the touchpad.

-The first of this is the simplest: tap once on the touchpad using two fingers.
-This will open the right-click menu wherever you are.
+The first is to tap once on the touchpad using two fingers.
+This will open the right-click menu over whatever element in focus.

-On the ‘desktop’ the right-click context menu offers options to change the wallpaper and move the shelf to a different location; on web-pages it shows actions like copy, paste, etc. Right-clicking on an app tile in the App Launcher divvies up options to remove apps, view more info and pin them to the app shelf.
+For example, on the ‘desktop’ the right-click menu offers options to change the wallpaper and move the shelf to a different location; on web-pages the right-click menu shows actions like copy, paste, etc.

-Press the Alt key and single tap (or physically click) on the touchpad at the same time to open the right-click context menu.
+Alt key and tap on the touchpad using one finger, anywhere, at the same time.
+This will open the right-click context menu.

 How to Middle Click on a Chromebook